 The festival will take place in the area bounded by Motzstrasse, Eisenacher Strasse, Fuggerstrasse and Kalckreuthstrasse

-, spreading over 20,000 square meters, and featuring the 7 Festival-Worlds: »World of Aids«, »World of Film«, »World of Politics«, »World of Radio«, »World of Travel«, »World of Sports« and »World of Wellness and Health«, as well as other exhibits from a wide range of lesbian, gay, bisexual and transgender groups.
+, spreading over 20,000 square meters, and featuring the 7 Festival-Worlds: »Positive World«, »World of Film«, »World of Politics«, »World of Radio«, »World of Travel«, »World of Sports« and »World of Wellness and Health«, as well as other exhibits from a wide range of lesbian, gay, bisexual and transgender groups.

 Along with dozens of information booths and market stalls, there will be a varied range of culinary treats.
 And on both days of the festival, there will be five high-energy performance venues: »98.8 KISS FM«